Totalitarianism and the Covid Cult

 This not only allows advance access to the material, but also gives readers the chance to offer constructive feedback.
 Please feel free to comment!

-This is the second part of a chapter on cult indoctrination techniques deployed as part of the “Covid-19” operation.
-Click here for Part 1.
+This is the third part of a chapter on cult indoctrination techniques deployed as part of the “Covid-19” operation.
+Click here for Part 1 and here for Part 2.

 For free subscribers, please consider taking out a paid subscription to access my full archive.